Function as Mapping

 Viewing a function as a mapping means thinking of it as an explicit association from each element of the domain to exactly one element of the codomain.

-Why is Function as Mapping important?
+What is the Function as Mapping formula?

 How Function as Mapping Connects to Other Ideas